Karthik-1221/DMVC-Framework-Notes/README.md

 ## Advanced Topics

-DMVCFramework supports dependency injection, repository patterns, custom serialization behavior, WebSocket support, SSE, and performance-related features such as profiling and optimized middleware usage.[1][2]
-These topics become important when applications grow in size, traffic, and architectural complexity.[1][2]
+DMVCFramework supports advanced capabilities such as dependency injection, repository patterns, custom serializers, SSE, WebSocket support, and performance-oriented design options.[1][2]
+These topics are useful when moving from simple APIs to larger and more maintainable backend systems.[1][2]

 ### Dependency Injection

-Dependency injection helps decouple controllers from concrete implementations, making the codebase easier to test and extend.[1][2]
+Dependency injection reduces coupling by allowing controllers and services to depend on abstractions instead of concrete classes.[1][2]
+This topic also appears directly in your attached self-learning list.[3]

 ```pascal
 type